 Findings presented yesterday at the European Cancer Congress (27–30 January, Amsterdam, The Netherlands) highlight how woman over 50 years of age who have been treated for ductal carcinoma in situ (DCIS) are more likely to be alive 10 years later than women in the general population.

 Although a precursor to breast cancer, DCIS can progress to become invasive disease and thus is normally treated with surgery, sometimes in combination with radiotherapy.

-The team of researcher behind this new work, based at the Netherlands Cancer Institute (The Netherlands), hope that their results may provide reassurance to those women diagnosed with DCIS.
+The team of researchers behind this new work, based at the Netherlands Cancer Institute (The Netherlands), hope that their results may provide reassurance to those women diagnosed with DCIS.
 Overall the findings indicate that although these individuals have an increased risk of dying from breast cancer, they actually have a slightly lower risk of dying from any cause.